 Meet Our Newest Course—Herbal Materia Medica Course

 It’s here!
-Our newest course, the Herbal Materia Medica Course, is a fit for everyone—beginning and advanced students alike—and it’s FREE!
+Our newest course, the Herbal Materia Medica Course, is a fit for everyone—beginning and advanced students alike!
 Be sure to sign up now so you don’t miss it.
-It won’t be free forever, and you don’t want to miss this opportunity to connect to your herbal studies like never before!
+You don’t want to miss this opportunity to connect to your herbal studies like never before!

 We believe it is just as important to connect to herbalism directly through the plants themselves as it is to study herbal theory and academics.
 Out of our love for herbs and our desire to inspire others to further enrich their studies one herb at a time, we have created this special course to help you learn to research and compile herbal monographs to create your own personal Materia Medica.